• Skip to primary navigation

 Other recipes that use puff pastry

-Peach mango pies are one of my favourite things to order at Jollibee, a popular fast food chain in the Philippines.
-They’re crunchy, filled with delicious peach and mango filling, a great end to a Jollibee feast.
+Peach mango pies are one of my favorite things to order at Jollibee, a popular fast food chain in the Philippines.

 Jollibee peach mango pies are deep fried though and since I’m not a big fan of frying (fear of hot oil, long story), I developed a recipe that’s baked not fried.